ec-builds/ec-builds/README.md

 EC-Builds exists to bridge the gap between professional experience and continuous learning.

-While much of my production work cannot be shared publicly, this repository provides a place to design, document, and demonstrate enterprise-inspired solutions using using reproducible, enterprise-inspired infrastructure.
+While much of my production work cannot be shared publicly, this repository provides a place to design, document, and demonstrate reproducible infrastructure projects based on enterprise practices.

 ## Infrastructure Philosophy